 The Second Temple of Jerusalem remained in existence until 70 AD, when it was destroyed by Titus and the Romans.

 The following Scripture is from the Authorized King James Version of the Holy Bible, now in the public domain.
-The translation was commissioned by King James l of England and completed in 1611.
+The translation was commissioned by King James I of England and completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today!

 1 Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, that he made a proclamation throughout all his kingdom, and put it also in writing, saying,

 2 Thus saith Cyrus king of Persia, The LORD God of heaven hath given me all the kingdoms of the earth;

 3 Who is there among you of all his people? his God be with him, and let him go up to Jerusalem,

 4 And whosoever remaineth in any place where he sojourneth, let the men of his place help him with silver, and with gold, and with goods, and with beasts, beside the freewill offering for the house of God that is in Jerusalem.